ogdendavis/saratogaspringsdoodles/src/cms/litters/luna-dewey.md

 colors: Black Tri
 date: 2022-07-01T02:47:45.968Z
 ---
-We are excited for this repeat pairing between Luna and Dewey, They had some gorgeous puppies with great coats, temperaments and personalities!
+We are excited for this pairing between Luna and Milo.
+They will have puppies with great coats, temperaments and personalities!
 Both parents are fully health tested!
+Puppies will be very well socialized.
+They will come vet checked, microchipped and will have had their first set of vaccines.
+Fill out an application if your interested in one of these puppies.